IIM Bangalore Personal Interview ExperiencesRahul Singh

 First 15 minutes:

 P1 asked lots of questions on Physics, which I answered.
 We then had a brief discussion on Bengali food and books.
-Everything was perfect till this point.
+Everything was perfect until this point.

 Last 5 minutes: